Oceankoh/oceankoh.github.io/_notes/2020-10-04-Hidden-Physics-Notes.md

 - Mass of the molecule is negligibly small
 - Ideal gas assumes monatomic particles

+**Important conceptual shit**
+- Ideal gas has no potential energy
+- Potential energy is negative.
+- Hence Gas got more internal energy than liquid and solid because they don't have potential energy
+- When heating, work is done to overcome the potential energy, thus reducing it to 0

 ## Topic 4: Waves
 ### Definitions